zgallagher29/COMP330HW1/Documentation/README.md

 //PlANNING.txt contains some planning that we did on differnt dates
 //REGEX_class:
     1) Creates our final document with all the mentions, identifiers, topics, keywords, and references.
     2) Sorts the files topologically based upon references
 //Note.java: prompts the users to enter a mentions, identifiers, topics, keywords, or reference and returns what is in the file (without regex)
 //wordInfo.java: Does a word count of the different cases
-//ValueComparator:
-//topoSorted:
+//topoSortedtxt:Prints the order of files topologically sorted